-Thousands protest in Melitopol after Russia reportedly abducts mayor with a hood over his head
+Thousands protest in Melitopol after Russian forces reportedly abduct mayor with a hood over his head

 In Melitopol, defiant residents gathered near occupied district administration demanding that Russians release the kidnapped Melitopol mayor Ivan Fedorov - video by Odessa reg governor Maksym Marchenko pic.twitter.com/nCrE6OtQd0— Myroslava Petsa (@myroslavapetsa) March 12, 2022

-The demonstration comes as Russia has intensified its assault on Ukraine.
-Russian troops advanced on Saturday into the eastern outskirts of Mariupol, the strategic port on Ukraine’s southern coast, while several cities across the country, from Kyiv, the capital, to Mykolaiv, another key city on the Black Sea, continued to face withering bombardment.
+The demonstration took place against a backdrop of an intensifying Russian assault on Ukraine.
+Russian troops advanced Saturday into the eastern outskirts of Mariupol, a strategic port on Ukraine’s southern coast, and several cities across the country, from Kyiv, the capital, to Mykolaiv, another key city on the Black Sea, continued to face withering bombardments.
 Ukrainian officials are accusing Russia of striking a hospital in Mykolaiv and a mosque in Mariupol.

 Meanwhile, the humanitarian disaster is mounting, with nearly 2.6 million Ukrainians fleeing the country since the start of the invasion, according to the United Nations.
-After local officials in Poland, where 1.5 million refugees from Ukraine have fled, warned that they were struggling to cope with the arrivals, Germany said Saturday that other countries must “step up” to help with the massive influx of Ukrainian refugees.
+After local officials in Poland, to which 1.5 million refugees from Ukraine have fled, warned that they were struggling to cope with the arrivals, Germany said Saturday that other countries must “step up” to help with the massive influx of Ukrainian refugees.

 Zelensky said Saturday that any peace negotiations with Russia and Putin can begin only with a cease-fire agreement.
-Speaking to reporters in Kyiv, Zelensky said he’s open to negotiations with Putin and that he has discussed the possibility of negotiations being held in Jerusalem with Israeli Prime Minister Naftali Bennett.
+Speaking to reporters in Kyiv, Zelensky said that he is open to negotiations with Putin and that he has discussed the possibility of negotiations being held in Jerusalem with Israeli Prime Minister Naftali Bennett as facilitator.
 But Zelensky emphasized that real negotiations for peace could not begin until the two sides agree to a cease-fire.

 “Our diplomats are working, and they have talked over some items of a possible agenda between us and the Russian Federation,” Zelensky told reporters.
 “I want this to materialize and the process of ending the war, the process of peace, 100 percent should begin with cease-fire.”